teleprint-me/agent/README.md

 You can command the model directly, but its best to not assume the model understands your instructions correctly.
 The models operate best with a human operating as a partner alongside them.
 They'll build confidence and align themselves naturally with the most probable output.

-Some models are heavily conditioned (the llama community calls this censoring, but there's a lot more than that going on under the hood) and this may affect their behavior.
+Some models are heavily conditioned and this may affect their behavior - the llama community calls this censoring, but there's a lot more than that going on under the hood.

 It's best to start a project from scratch while slowly ramping up.
 The more you engage with the process, the better off the project will be as a result.
 This means actively reading documentation and code, making architectural and design choices, and more.
 This is the antithesis of vibe coding.